 Taking a boat ride across the lake and viewing the mountains, landscape, and villas all around is an unforgettable experience and can be a great way to spend a day in Italy.
 Within a short distance of Milan and close to Bellagio, there is plenty to do in the area, and you’ll be happy it was included in your trip.

 One of the prettiest and most secluded places to visit is the little known island Pantelleria.
-Take a dip in the warm waters nearby and explore the natural spring and volcanic sand at the center of the island for an idyllic experience that offers more relaxation than you might think possible on a busy trip to Italy.
+Take a dip in the warm waters nearby and explore the natural spring and volcanic sand at the island’s center for an idyllic experience that offers more relaxation than possible on a busy trip to Italy.

-To be as secluded as possible, go for a swim in the coves surrounding the island and stay at one of the resorts that will allow you to disappear into your vacation and be off the grid from the rest of the world.
+To be as secluded as possible, swim in the island’s coves and stay at one of the resorts that will allow you to disappear into your vacation and be off the grid from the rest of the world.
 It is an ideal place for an archaeological tour.

 As a former capital city of the Roman Empire, Ravenna should make the shortlist of Italian destinations while you plan the trip.
 Ravenna is the home of eight UNESCO World Heritage sites and one of the most visited cities in the Emilia Romagna and Bologna regions.